-The goal of this lesson is to help students learn and use linking words, particularly when describing a method, process or list of instructions.
-Students will learn how to describe food and ways of preparing meals.
+The goal of this Upper Intermediate ESL lesson is to help student learn and use linking words, particularly when describing a method, process or list of instructions.
+Student will learn the skill of describing food and ways of preparing meals.

 The lesson starts with a short text about how chocolate is made.
 The student’s task is to identify linking words in the text.